|

 The simultaneous

-purchase and sale of futures contracts for the same commodity or instrument
+contracts for the same commodity or

-for delivery in different months, or in different but related markets.
-A spreader is not concerned
+different but related markets.
+A spreader is not

-with the direction in which the market moves, but only with the difference between the prices of
+market moves, but only with the difference

-each contract.
+between the prices of each contract.

 |